 Once a counter has been reached, the app time limit can be extended, but Apple will still prompt you to not use the app.
 This feature is great for people to use for self-control of their device usage, and shows that Apple is working to help improve our mental lives as well.

-If you have children, this app can be used to set the device limits for certain apps as well, and can be managed from a parent's device.
+In terms of parental controls, if you have children, this app can be used to set the device limits for certain apps as well, and can be managed from a parent’s device.

 - Video: Limit your screen time with iOS 12 (CNET)

 - WWDC 2018: How Apple plans to break iPhone addiction (TechRepublic)